peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note12>(12)</sup> Cliff, Y., Boyd, C., Gonzalez Nieto, J.  "How to Extract and Expand Randomness: A Summary and Explanation of Existing Results", 2009.</small>

-<small><sup id=Note13>(13)</sup> Allowing this would hamper forward compatibility &mdash; the API would then be less free to change how the RNG is implemented in the future, e.g., to use a cryptographic or otherwise "better" RNG.
+<small><sup id=Note13>(13)</sup> Allowing applications to do so would hamper forward compatibility &mdash; the API would then be less free to change how the RNG is implemented in the future (e.g., to use a cryptographic or otherwise "better" RNG), or to make improvements or bug fixes in methods that use that RNG (such as shuffling and Gaussian number generation).
 (As a notable example, the V8 JavaScript engine recently changed its `Math.random()` implementation to use a variant of `xorshift128+`, which is backward compatible because nothing in JavaScript allows  `Math.random()` to be seeded.)
-However, this does not forbid APIs from allowing applications to provide additional input ("entropy") to the RNG in order to increase its randomness rather than to ensure repeatability.</small>
+Nevertheless, APIs can still allow applications to provide additional input ("entropy") to the RNG in order to increase its randomness rather than to ensure repeatability.</small>

 <small><sup id=Note14>(14)</sup> More generally, a list has `N! / (W_1! * W_2! * ... * W_K!)` permutations (a [**multinomial coefficient**](http://mathworld.wolfram.com/MultinomialCoefficient.html)), where `N` is the list's size, `K` is the number of different items in the list, and `W_i` is the number of times the item identified by `i` appears in the list.
 However, this number is never more than `N!` and suggests using less randomness, so an application need not use this more complicated formula and MAY assume that a list has `N!` permutations even if some of its items occur more than once.</small>